PaoRomancer/IntroductiontoIoT-KMITL/README.md

 # 🛜 IntroductiontoIoT - King Mongkut's Institute of Technology Ladkrabang

 🔸 Introduction to IoT By PaoRomancer <br>
-🔸 "This code is not finished, and it may contain mistakes.
-Please check the important info."
+🔸 This code is not finished, and it may contain mistakes.
+Please check the important info.

 ## 📍 Table of Contents 📍